zemse/hardhat-tracer/README.md

 but you can customize them.

-We recommend creating unit tests for your own modules, and integration tests for the interaction of the plugin with Buidler and its dependencies.
+We recommend creating unit tests for your own modules, and integration tests for the interaction of the plugin with Hardhat and its dependencies.

 ## Linting and autoformat

-All all of Buidler projects use [prettier](https://prettier.io/) and [tslint](https://palantir.github.io/tslint/).
+All all of Hardhat projects use [prettier](https://prettier.io/) and [tslint](https://palantir.github.io/tslint/).

 You can check if your code style is correct by running `npm run lint`, and fix